shaia/pandigital/cpp/readme.md

 ## License

 This project is available under the MIT License.
-See LICENSE file for details.
+See the LICENSE file for details.